hacs/documentation/source/docs/use/dashboard.md

     - To view the source code, select **Repository**.
 4. Once you found the custom element you want to use in Home Assistant, [download the repository](/docs/use/download_repository.md).

-With this you can quickly manage the repository and get to its issue tracker.
+With this, you can quickly manage the repository and get to its issue tracker.

 ## {{coreui("ui.components.data-table.search")}} repositories